ucfopen/Obojobo-Docs/README.md

 This is the repository for the Obojobo Next documentation (View the current docs at https://ucfopen.github.io/Obojobo-Docs/).

-Our documentation is versioned and built off of Jekyll.
+Our documentation is versioned and built using Jekyll.

 # File Structure & Versioning

 The actual markdown content for the releases are versioned and located in the `/releases` directory.
-Since Jekyll does not support versioning natively our system of versioning is explained here.
+Since Jekyll does not support versioning natively, our system of versioning is explained here.
 Here's an example of the project's file structure:

 ```
 Obojobo-Docs/